WSDOT-GIS/wsdot-traffic-gp/README.md

 This module provides the ability to query the REST endpoints and return the results as a dictionary.

 * Note that this script has no ArcGIS dependencies and can be run without any ArcGIS software installed.
+* Should run in either v2.7+ or v3.5.2+ of Python.

 #### wsdottraffic.gp ####
 Consume the REST endpoints and return the results as a file geodatabase.

+* Requires ArcPy
+* Should work with either ArcGIS Desktop or ArcGIS Pro, and the versions of Python that they come with.

 #### wsdottraffic.armcalc  ####
 Consumes the ArmCalc web service.

+* Should run in either v2.7+ or v3.5.2+ of Python.
+* No ArcGIS required.

 Scripts
 -------